 Please note this post contains affiliate links which help to fund this blog at no cost to you.
 Thanks for your support!

-I wrote last year about the many “tricks” that in general retailers use in your favorite shops, especially around the holidays to get you to dig deep and spend more.
+I wrote in the past about the many “tricks” that general retailers use in your favorite shops, especially around the holidays to get you to dig deep and spend more.
 (If you’re interested, here’s part 1 and part 2.)
 But you actually are more influenced each week at the grocery store than anyplace else you shop!
 Don’t think that’s true?
 Take a look at this!

 Supermarket Tricks That Make You Spend More

 1. Floor layouts designed to keep you spending

 It’s crazy, but you wouldn’t believe the amount of time and effort that goes into the planning of the layout of a supermarket, all with the intention of encouraging you to spend more cash.

 2. Playing slow music

 This makes you feel less rushed and happy to spend more time (and money!) in the store.

 3. Look at all those beautiful fruits and veggies